Polynomial entropy on the $n$-fold symmetric product and its suspension: Main results and proofs

 \section{Main results and proofs}

-Let $f:X\to X$ be a homeomorphism with finitely many non-wandering points.
-Since $NW(f)$ is finite and invariant, we conclude it consists of only periodic points.
-We can pass from $f$ to $f^k$, for some $k\geqslant1$, so that all the non-wandering points become fixed.
+Let $f:X\to X$ be a homeomorphism with finitely many chain recurrent points.
+Since $\mathcal{CR}(f)$ is finite and invariant, we conclude it consists of only periodic points.
+We can pass from $f$ to $f^k$, for some $k\geqslant1$, so that all the chain recurrent points become fixed.
 This change does not affect the polynomial entropy, since we have that $h_{pol}(f^k)=h_{pol}(f)$.
 It is clear that this is also true for the map $F_n(f)$, i.e.

 Let $\mathcal{A}\in\mathcal{S}F_n(X)$.
 Then, since the appropriate restriction of $q$ is a homeomorphism, we have:

 We see that